MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 title is added to the subsection header in the summary in the format \<Build Job Name\> - \<Run Title\>.

 #### Advanced
-- <a name="noCertCheck">**Disable NodeJS certificate check:**</a> Check this option if your Team Foundation Server is using a self-signed or corporate SSL certificate.
+- <a name="noCertCheck">**Disable NodeJS certificate check:**</a> Check this option if your Team Foundation Server is using a self-signed or corporate SSL certificate and your build agent version is lower than 2.117.0.
 The option disables the certificate chain validation of NodeJS.
 Please read [here](https://github.com/almtcger/VstsExtensions/blob/master/BuildQualityChecks/en-US/NodeJSAndCertificates.md) for details.

 ### Common Usage Scenarios